June 11, 2020 (Updated: June 9, 2021)

 Bear in mind that in the future, the Core Web Vitals metric set might change.
 Since Core Web Vitals’ announcement, we have also already seen numerous improvements to the metric calculation.
 Those changes resulted in an observable difference in measurements for some sites and applications.
 To keep track of Core Web Vitals definition improvements, check the Chrome Speed Changelog.

 Largest Contentful Paint, Cumulative Layout Shift and Total Blocking Time belong to the new generation of speed metrics that allow for successfully quantifying user experience to a degree we were not able to measure before.
 Each one of those metrics corresponds to the three facets of user experience mentioned above:

-Additionally, with the new Lighthouse 6 scoring algorithm, all Core Web Vitals contribute to calculating the Performance Score.
-Their importance is not insignificant: LCP, TBT and CLS make up 55% of the score.
+Additionally, refreshed Lighthouse 8 scoring algorithm gives Core Web Vitals even more prominence.
+Their importance is not insignificant: LCP, TBT, and CLS make up 70% of the score.

-Mobile site speed is already used to rank sites within the Google’s search engine, and starting May 2021, Core Web Vitals measurements will be used to determine which pages are promoted to Google’s Top Stories.
-The metrics are embedded not only as a ranking factor but also a way of favouring sites with measurably better user experience.
+Google uses mobile site speed to rank sites with their search engine, and starting May 2021, Core Web Vitals measurements will be used to determine which pages are promoted to Google’s Top Stories.
+There are also plans to roll out page experience ranking to desktop.
+The metrics are embedded not only as a ranking factor but also as a way of favouring sites with measurably better user experience.
 Now, your site speed is closely related to how you rank.